wrahool/wrahool.github.io/_pages/books.md

 - *Foundation trilogy* by Issac Asimov
 - *Logicomix* by Apostolos Doxiadis and Christos Papadimitriou
 - *The Emperor of all Maladies* by Siddhartha Mukherjee
+- *The Lost River: On the Trail of the Sarasvati* by Michel Danino
 - *Genome* by Matt Ridley
 - *Gene* by Siddhartha Mukherjee
 - *The Harry Potter Series* by J. K. Rowling